President and CEO, Ilitch Holdings, Inc.

 Detroit Red Wings

 Formed in 1926, and a member of the Original Six, the Detroit Red Wings are the National Hockey League's most storied American-based franchise.
 Steeped in a tradition of winning, and with some of the greatest players, coaches, and executives in league history, the Red Wings have captured 11 Stanley Cup titles.
 Mike and Marian Ilitch purchased the Red Wings in 1982, and under Ilitch ownership, the team has won 16 divisional championships, six President's Trophies, six Campbell Bowls, qualified for the playoffs in 25-consecutive seasons from 1991-2016 and won four Stanley Cups.
-Following the 2018-19 season, president and CEO Christopher Ilitch welcomed Steve Yzerman back to the Red Wings as executive vice president and general manager, tabbing Detroit's former captain as the 11th general manager in franchise history.
+Following the 2018-19 season, governor, president and CEO Christopher Ilitch welcomed Steve Yzerman back to the Red Wings as executive vice president and general manager, tabbing Detroit's former captain as the 11th general manager in franchise history.
 Yzerman and his team are actively restocking the team with young talent and select free agents to bring the Stanley Cup back to Detroit.

 Formed in 1901, and a charter member of the America League, the Detroit Tigers are one of the most celebrated franchises in Major League Baseball, having won four World Series and 11 American League Championships.
 Since being purchased by the Ilitch family in 1992, the team has made two World Series appearances, established record-setting attendance, and played host to the 2005 Major League Baseball All-Star Game.
-Under the leadership of Christopher Ilitch, chairman and CEO, and Al Avila, executive vice president and general manger, the Tigers have developed a young core of talent through the Major League Baseball Draft, intentional free agency, and player trades, while implementing a long-term strategy focused on sustainable success.
+Under the leadership of Christopher Ilitch, chairman and CEO, the Tigers have developed a young core of talent through the Major League Baseball Draft, intentional free agency, and player trades, while implementing a long-term strategy focused on sustainable success.
 The organization has an ongoing commitment to cutting-edge analytics and advanced technologies, making significant investments in stats analysis, data resources and recruitment, as well as tools and training to maximize the performance of the players.
 Major investments and improvements have been made in facilities upgrades in Lakeland, including extensive remodel of Publix Field at Joker Marchant Stadium, surrounding practice fields, player facilities and team offices.

 Ilitch Sports + Entertainment